- 4-Minute Article

 - Should I consider having an annuity in my portfolio?

-Running out of money ranks as Americans’ top retirement concern, according to a recent survey of financial planners.1 Guaranteed streams of income may help reduce anxiety about outliving savings and help people maintain their lifestyle during retirement.
-Seventy-one percent of people age 55 to 75 place a high value on having guaranteed income to supplement Social Security.2
+Close to 80% of older Americans report they are increasingly concerned about how inflation could affect their spending power, according to a survey from Alliance for Lifetime Income and CANNEX.1 Guaranteed streams of income may help reduce anxiety about sustaining retirement savings and can help people maintain their lifestyle during retirement.
+Over 70% of people ages 55 to 75 place a high value on having guaranteed income to supplement Social Security.2

-For some people, annuities can be a valuable addition to a portfolio that includes Social Security, retirement savings, and other investments, because they can add an element of protection and guaranteed income.
-There are many options in the annuity market, but they might not be right for everyone.
-Understanding how annuities work can help you determine whether they might make sense as part of your diversified retirement plan.
+For some people, annuities can be a valuable addition to a portfolio that includes Social Security benefits, retirement savings, and other investments because annuities can offer an element of protection and guaranteed income.
+There are many options in the annuity market, and annuities might not be right for everyone.
+Understanding how they work can help you determine whether an annuity might make sense as part of your diversified plan for retirement.
 Here are five questions to consider:

 1. Is there a gap between potential retirement income sources and expenses?